isl-org/OpenBot/ios/OpenBot/OpenBot/Authentication/README.md

 - Double-check that you have followed all the steps in the "Set up the iOS Project" section of this document correctly.
 - Make sure you have added the Firebase configuration file (GoogleService-Info.plist) to your Xcode project correctly.
 - Ensure that the Firebase SDK has been added to your Xcode project correctly and is being imported in your code.
 - Verify that your Firebase project is set up correctly in the Firebase Console, including the correct bundle ID and other project settings.
 - Conflicts with other libraries: If you experience conflicts with other libraries in your project, such as having conflicting dependencies or incompatible SDK versions, try the following solutions:
 - Ensure that you have specified the correct Firebase SDK version in your Podfile.
 - Try updating your other libraries to the latest version to see if the issue is resolved.
 - Check for any conflicting dependencies or library versions and try to resolve them by removing or updating the conflicting libraries.

-### Note

-Make sure to use same firebase project for you web as well as ios project.
-For more information visit https://firebase.google.com/docs/ios/setup#swift_uikit